 Once collected, roll the webbing into a ball and store it in an airtight container inside your first aid kit.
 The web can be used to pack wounds and will help form scabs as long as it’s touching the edges of the wound.

 Cover the packed web with a bandage to hold it in.
-Webs won’t cause a reaction, and can be safely absorbed or removed one the wound is healing.
+Webs won’t cause a reaction, and can be safely absorbed or removed once the wound is healing.

-Please note that you should avoid collecting webs made by venomous spiders and should never use a folk remedy if you’re unsure how to perform them safely.
+Please note that you should avoid collecting webs made by venomous spiders and should never attempt traditional medicine if you’re unsure how to use it safely.